 ZTE reprieve paves way for next round of US-China trade talks

-Chinese vice-premier Liu He will travel to Washington for three days of talk after president orders lifting of blockade on telecoms group

-US President Donald Trump’s surprise reprieve for telecoms group ZTE has paved the way for a Chinese delegation’s arrival in Washington for at least three days of talks aimed at averting a trade war.
+Donald Trump’s reprieve for telecoms group ZTE has paved the way for a Chinese delegation’s arrival in Washington for at least three days of talks aimed at averting a trade war.
 Photograph: EPA

 China’s foreign ministry confirmed on Monday that vice-premier Liu He would travel to Washington on Tuesday, less than 24 hours after Mr Trump ordered his commerce department to help the Chinese telecommunications company “get back into business, fast”.